NilaierMusic/Backtrack3D/README.md

 # VisualBacktrack3D for R.E.P.O

-A BepInEx mod for the Unity game R.E.P.O that adds 3D visual representations (spheres) in the game world corresponding to the 2D backtrack points shown on the in-game map.
+A purely client-sided BepInEx mod for R.E.P.O that adds 3D visual representations (spheres) in the game world corresponding to the 2D backtrack points shown on the in-game map.

 This helps players visualize their tracked path and navigate previously visited areas more easily by providing landmarks directly within the game environment.